SDG-Den/SDG-GLYPHS/docs/SDG-GLYPHS/201-normal-mode.md

 Everything you draw forms a *session* — a space-separated concatenation of every recognised glyph's output string, in the order drawn.

-To fire the session, draw a **horizontal line** across the full screen width near the bottom of the writing area.
-A large **circle** gesture also triggers execution.
+To fire the session, draw a circle of any size.
+A horizontal line near the bottom of the screen also triggers execution.
 The session is then:

 - **typed** into the focused window (TYPE mode),
 - **executed** as a shell command (EXEC mode), or